如何让RAG应用程序添加引用

 %pip install -qU langchain-community wikipedia

-pip install -qU "langchain[openai]"
+pip install -qU "langchain[google-genai]"

 import getpass